otoshuki/RL_Projects/README.md

 # RL_Projects

-#### NB: Most of the notebooks are inspired/copied from - https://github.com/yandexdataschool/Practical_RL
+#### NB: Some of the algorithm notebooks are inspired/copied from - https://github.com/yandexdataschool/Practical_RL
 #### Most of the algorithms are implemented as I go along with their Practical Reinforcement Learning Course on Coursera.
+Including the ones not included in the programming assignments
 #### Linked here - https://www.coursera.org/learn/practical-rl/

 ## I've tested these algorithms on different Gym environments and gonna use it for my own project, so created this repo